Freely adding one layer of quantifiers to a Boolean doctrine: Preliminaries

 Roughly speaking, a propositional model of $\P$ at $S$ is a propositional model of $\P$ together with a value assignment of $S$ in the model.
 Up to a one-to-one correspondence, this is the same thing as a propositional model of the Boolean doctrine $\P_S$ obtained from $\P$ by adding a constant of type $S$.
-The following lemma describes the relationship between the interpretation in a propositional model of $\P_S$ of a formula in $\P_S$ with the interpretation in the associated propositional model of $\P$ at $S$ of the associated formula in $\P$.
+The following lemma describes the relationship between the interpretation of a formula in $\P_S$ in a propositional model of $\P_S$ with the interpretation of the associated formula in $\P$ in the associated propositional model of $\P$ at $S$.

-\begin{lemma}[{\cite[Theorem~4.6]{AbbadiniGuffanti}}] Let $\P \colon \C\op \to \BA$ be a Boolean doctrine, let $S\in\C$, let $\P_S$ be the Boolean doctrine obtained from $\P$ by adding a constant of type $S$, and let $(L_S,\mathfrak{l}_S)\colon \P \to \P_S$ be the canonical Boolean doctrine morphism.
+\begin{lemma} Let $\P \colon \C\op \to \BA$ be a Boolean doctrine, let $S\in\C$, let $\P_S$ be the Boolean doctrine obtained from $\P$ by adding a constant of type $S$, and let $(L_S,\mathfrak{l}_S)\colon \P \to \P_S$ be the canonical Boolean doctrine morphism.
 Let $(M,\m,s)$ be a propositional model of $\P$ at $S$ and $(N,\n)\colon \P_S\to\mathscr{P}$ the unique propositional model of $\P_S$ such that $ (M,\m)=(N,\n)\circ(L_S,\mathfrak{l}_S) $ and $N(\id_S\colon \tmn \rightsquigarrow S)\colon \{*\} \to M(S)$ is the function that sends $*$ to $s\in M(S)$.
 Let $Y\in\C$ and $\alpha\in \P(S\times Y)=\P_S(Y)$.
 Then, for all $y\in M(Y)$,

 \end{lemma}